Areas of Expertise:

 urban planning | public transportation | Los Angeles traffic | transportation funding | transportation equity | transportation policy

-Brian Taylor is a professor of urban planning in the UCLA Luskin School of Public Affairs, director of the UCLA Lewis Center for Regional Policy Studies and the UCLA Institute of Transportation Studies.
+Brian Taylor is a professor of urban planning and public policy in the UCLA Luskin School of Public Affairs and the director of the UCLA Institute of Transportation Studies.
 Taylor is an expert on transportation policy, and transportation planning and finance.
 Taylor’s work explores how society pays for transportation systems and how transportation systems serve the needs of people in lower-income neighborhoods, people with disabilities and the elderly.

 Taylor’s research has examined how travel patterns vary by race/ethnicity, sex, age and income, the emerging travel patterns teens and young adults, the role of walking, waiting, and transferring on travel choices, and ways to cost-effectively increase public transit use, among other transportation-related topics.